r-m-c-d/Moon/about/index.md

 date: 2018-12-17
 ---

-<center>Welcome to this tiny drop of bits in the Internet's ocean \o/ </center>
+<center>Welcome to this tiny drop of bits in the Internet's ocean! </center>

-I'm Romain, aka RMCD on most of my netizen profiles.
+I'm RMCD or romano on most of my netizen profiles.

 Coming from Normandy, France, I am based in Switzerland since 2011 and I work for an IT Hardware manufacturer and Digital Signage solutions developer company.

-Besides work, I dedicate my spare time following latest tech trends, striving to maintain my wobbly, unsound level on my guitar, or doing sport.
-A lot.
+Besides work, I dedicate my spare time following latest tech trends, striving to maintain my wobbly, unsound level on my guitar, or most of times doing outdoor sports out there in the moutains.
 I am also active in various local communities and associations.

 In this website are centralised some personal & professional content, in english _ou en français_, such as: